goodreasonai/nichey/tests/README.md

 BING_API_KEY="..."
 ```

+By default, a model is placed in `lm.py` for testing; swap this model out with another you may have access to.

 In order to run tests that involve a ScrapeServ server, you'll need to run that server at `http://localhost:5006`.

 `pytest` is invoked like: